deitch/booster/README.md

 Not to worry; booster inteillgently handles this.
 If you actually *try* to update `post`, it will throw a `400`.
 But if you did not set it, and you have `parentDefault` set, it will not set it unless the field is mutable.

-#### Resource Property
+##### Resource Property
-What if you don't want to rest a whole new resource, but have a separate property as part of a resource?
+What if you don't want to create a whole new resource, but have a separate property as part of a resource?
 For example, if you want to be able to `PUT /post/:post/title` and so change the title directly?

 It already works!
 Yes, that's right.
 If you already created the resource `booster.resource('post')`, then unless you created a nested resource of exactly the same name, `GET /post/:post/title` will get you the title from `/post/:post` Similarly, you can `PUT /post/:post/title` to change it.
 But, no you cannot `POST` or `PATCH` it; they don't make much sense.